River Gorge Stewards — S Minneapolis & St. Paul

 - Crosby Farm Natural Area, St. Paul

-A large floodplain prairie restoration, FMR-installed raingardens and green infrastructure help clean polluted runoff before it enters the river while providing much-needed wildlife habitat.
+A large floodplain prairie restoration, FMR-installed raingardens and green infrastructure helping clean polluted runoff before it enters the river while providing much-needed wildlife habitat.
 Crosby Farm is roughly the end of the River Gorge, and is nestled at the confluence of the Mississippi & Minnesota rivers a couple miles west of downtown St. Paul and just across from Fort Snelling.

 - Riverside Park on the west-bank bluffs of the Mississippi River just north of I-94, Minneapolis